Cyclically adjusted price-to-earnings ratio: Use in forecasting future returns

 Using market data from both estimated (1881–1956) and actual (1957 onward) earnings reports from the S&P index, Shiller and Campbell found that the lower the CAPE, the higher the investors' likely return from equities over the following 20 years.
 The average CAPE value for the 20th century was 15.21; this corresponds to an average annual return over the next 20 years of around 6.6 per cent.
 CAPE values above this produce corresponding lower returns, and vice versa.
 In 2014, Shiller expressed concern that the prevailing CAPE of over 25 was "a level that has been surpassed since 1881 in only three previous periods: the years clustered around 1929, 1999 and 2007.
 Major market drops followed those peaks" (ref 4).
 A high CAPE ratio has been linked to the phrase "irrational exuberance" and to Shiller's book of the same name.
 After Fed President Alan Greenspan coined the term in 1996, the CAPE ratio reached an all-time high during the 2000 dot-com bubble.
 It also reached a historically high level again during the housing bubble up to 2007 before the crash of the great recession.

-However, Shiller's views on what CAPE value is a predictor of poor returns have been criticized as overly pessimistic and based on the original definition of CAPE, which fails to take into account changes in accounting standards in 1990s, which, according to Jeremy Siegel, produce understated earnings.
+However, Shiller's views on what CAPE value is a predictor of poor returns have been criticized as overly pessimistic and based on the original definition of CAPE, which fails to take into account changes in accounting standards in the 1990s, which, according to Jeremy Siegel, produce understated earnings.

 The measure exhibits a significant amount of variation over time, and has been criticized as "not always accurate in signaling market tops or bottoms".
-One proposed reason for this time variation is that CAPE does not take into account prevailing risk-free interest rates.
-A common debate is whether the inverse CAPE ratio should be further divided by the yield on 10 year Treasuries.
-This debate regained currency in 2014 as the CAPE ratio reached an all-time high in combination with historically very low rates on 10 year Treasuries.
+One proposed reason for this significant time variation is that CAPE does not take into account prevailing risk-free rates of return.
+Thus, a common debate is whether the inverse CAPE ratio should be further divided by the yield on 10 year Treasuries, a common measure of risk-minimised return.

+Another criticism of the CAPE ratio is that it—like many other financial metrics—rely on backward-looking data.
+Some financial analysts believe forward-looking metrics, such as forward P/E, are more helpful in determining whether the stock market is over- or under-valued.
+However, these data are based on an aggregate collection of analyst estimates which can change quickly, or in some cases, are not regularly updated.

+Recently, investors have sought an improvement to CAPE which reflects the fact that, in general, companies don’t pay out all their earnings as dividends each year.
+The fraction of earnings not paid out in dividends is either reinvested in the business or paid out via stock buybacks.
+Reinvesting earnings in the business is done in the expectation of growing future earnings, and this earnings growth should ideally be accounted for when smoothing earnings over the previous ten years for the purpose of predicting long-term future earnings.
+This modified measure has been referred to as P-CAPE, or payout and cyclically-adjusted earnings.